monsterkrampe/crystal/concepts/string-methods/introduction.md

 The [`strip`][strip] method will by default remove all whitespace from the beginning and end of a string.
 If the method is called with an argument, it will remove that argument from the beginning and end of the string.
+If it does exist at the beginning or end of the string.

 ```crystal
 " hello ".strip